CBaquero/random/README.md

 random.unif START END
 ```

 while replacing these capital words for any suitable range of integer numbers.
 The mininum and maximum in the range are those for "double double" C types.
+Make sure that START < END.

 * Exponential Distribution: In the command line use